obrienalaribe/multisig-wallet/README.md

 -   [x] Must be able to update the signer set.
 -   [x] Includes operational scripts that demonstrate deployment.
     -   [x] How to initialize the initial signer set.
--   [x] Security, Design, and Mainnet deployment considerations.
--   [x] Basic tests for the contract.
+-   [x] Tests cases for the contract.
 -   [x] CLI tool to interact with methods.
     -   [x] Generate a transfer transaction to be signed by a signer set.
     -   [x] Updating signer set transaction.